Why is Facility Closure Important?

 Facility Shutdown Checklist

 A facility shutdown checklist is used by facility managers to ensure the site is safe, secure and not presenting uncontrolled hazards during circumstances where the integrity of the site can be challenged.
-It helps record important details such as the reason for closure including holidays, calamities, or pandemic, effectivity dates, and length of time for shutdown.
+This checklist allows users to: Record important details such as the reason for closure including holidays, calamities, or pandemic, effectivity dates, and length of time for shutdown Identify the point person for the shutdown Specify the person to be contacted during the closure Ensure that the facility is organized and clean

 Site Shutdown Checklist

 A site shutdown checklist is used in the construction industry to ensure safe practices are followed prior to facility closure.
-It helps secure facilities and equipment are properly stored and would not cause any issue even unattended.
+It also helps you to: Input emergency contact details of responsible personnel Make sure that facilities and equipment are properly stored and would not cause any issue even unattended Send site shut down report to relevant stakeholders

 Facility Closure Plan Template